Air Pollution & Public Health: Expert Tips for Reducing Exposure and Staying Safe

 How does air pollution affect the human body?

-Air pollution can irritate the respiratory system, reduce lung function, and increase the risk of cardiovascular disease.
-Long-term exposure may contribute to chronic health conditions.
+Air pollution can irritate the respiratory system, reduce lung function, and increase the risk of cardiovascular diseases.
+Long-term exposure may lead to chronic health conditions.

-Children, older adults, and individuals with respiratory or cardiovascular conditions are generally more sensitive to polluted air.
+Children, older adults, and individuals with respiratory or heart conditions are more sensitive to polluted air.

-Yes.
-Indoor air pollution can result from cooking smoke, building materials, cleaning chemicals, and poor ventilation.
+Yes, indoor air pollution can result from cooking smoke, chemicals, and poor ventilation, contributing to health risks.

 Conclusion